SamChadri/movie_recc/README.md

 - You actually might be able to do this, but when deploying stateful applications, I would like to be able to make changes to the application without tearing down the database.
 - Skaffold/Cloud Code with Kuberenetes.
 Cloud Code defers alot of documentation and explanation to skaffold since that is what it is built on top of.
 Better documentation would be nice, especially on how to customize the deployment process, cuz I really got lost when trying to deploy this on a local/remote machine(if that makes sense).
 Customization seems only possible if you know what your doing, and skaffold doesn't really tell you how to integrate and fine tune your application with google services(or any other cloud provider).
 - Also an editor for website previews would be nice.
+- For workers to be able to communicate or to have some kind of shared storage in Gunicorn.

 ### Implementation Details/Issues